Learning from the Collaboration Expert

 Incentives can be recognition.

 3M is a great use case for innovation.
 They encourage employees to come up with new ideas.
-If they can convince 3 people to work on their project they can get funding and be rewarded upon success of the new idea.
+If they can convince 3 people to work on their project, then they can get funding and receive rewards upon success of the new idea.
 This is not exactly a case of Social-Media-empowerment as they have innovated with this new approach 25 years ago!

 Well, in conclusion, Collaboration is not a new phenomenon but thanks to Social media we now have an opportunity to expand Collaboration to a unprecedented scale.
 With a sound vision, you can create value-added collaboration projects inside or outside the walls of your company.
 Keep in mind that if you use your best judgment and follow the rules of engagement, we can all benefit from working together.